thebitbrine/DyanLoad/README.md

 ## Browser Support

 DynaLoad is designed to work in modern web browsers that support ECMAScript 6 (ES6) features.
-It has been tested in the following browsers:

-- Chrome (latest version)
-- Firefox (latest version)
-- Safari (latest version)
-- Edge (latest version)

 ## Contributing

 Contributions to DynaLoad are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.